 The Company has established and documented processes and methodologies for determining the fair values of portfolio company investments on a recurring basis in accordance with ASC Topic 820.
 Fair value is the price that would be received in the sale of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Where available, fair value is based on observable market prices or parameters, or derived from such prices or parameters.
 Where observable prices or inputs are not available or reliable, valuation techniques are applied.
-Under ASC Topic 820, portfolio investments are classified within the fair value hierarchy based upon the level of judgment associated with the inputs used to measure their value, as defined below:
+Under ASC Topic 820, portfolio investments recorded at fair value in the consolidated financial statements are classified within the fair value hierarchy based upon the level of judgment associated with the inputs used to measure their value, as defined below: